Skip to main content

 Total Funded Debt~$6.53 billion (plus $1.272 billion preferred equity)

-DIP LC FacilityUp to $300 million; JPMorgan Chase Bank, N.A. as Administrative Agent
+DIP LC FacilityUp to $300 million; JPMorgan Chase Bank, N.A. as Administrative Agent; $315 million cash collateral

 Claims AgentKroll Restructuring Administration LLC

-QVC Group's funded-debt stack was sized against cash flows from linear television — the 24-hour, 364-day cable broadcast model that QVC pioneered after Joseph Segel's first live broadcast on November 24, 1986, and that Lowell Paxson's HSN had been running since 1981.
-Bill Wafford, the company's Chief Financial Officer and Chief Administrative Officer, framed the filing in his First Day Declaration as a recognition that "the time had come to address its U.S. balance sheet," because the cord-cutting trend has eroded the cash flows that historically supported QVC Group's current capital structure.
+QVC Group's funded-debt stack was sized against cash flows from linear television — the 24-hour, 364-day cable broadcast model that QVC began after Joseph Segel's first live broadcast on November 24, 1986, and that Lowell Paxson's HSN had been running since 1981.
+Bill Wafford, the company's Chief Financial Officer and Chief Administrative Officer, stated in his First Day Declaration that "the time had come to address its U.S. balance sheet," because the cord-cutting trend has eroded the cash flows that historically supported the company's capital structure.

 QVC Group cited a confluence of additional headwinds in Part III of the First Day Declaration: record inflation, COVID-era supply chain disruption, elevated labor costs, uncertainty around U.S. tariff policy, and a December 2021 fire at the Rocky Mount, North Carolina distribution center that the company says cost it more than 1 million customers and more than $500 million in revenue.
 The combined effect was an inability to invest at the level needed to fully transition to digital and live social shopping, even as the company opened a 24/7 livestream channel on TikTok in April 2025 that picked up over 1 million new TikTok customers in 2025.

-The financial pressure showed in QVC, Inc.'s 2025 annual report, which reported that fiscal-year revenue declined 8% year-over-year to $9.2 billion, driven by an 8% drop in unit shipments.
+The financial pressure showed in QVC Group's 2025 annual report, which reported that fiscal-year revenue declined 8% year-over-year to $9.2 billion, driven by an 8% drop in unit shipments.
 QxH (the U.S. QVC and HSN segment) contributed $5.9 billion of net revenue and $517 million of Adjusted OIBDA, while QVC International added $2.4 billion of revenue and $293 million of Adjusted OIBDA.
 The company recorded $2.395 billion of impairment charges in the first half of 2025, contributing to a net loss of $2.373 billion for the first nine months of 2025.
+WWD attributed QVC Group's troubles to a loss of relevance and late digital pivot, arguing the company failed to translate its broadcast audience into a streaming or social commerce base before cord-cutting erased the cash flows sustaining its debt load.

 The First Day Declaration discloses approximately $6.53 billion in total outstanding funded debt obligations as of the Petition Date, plus an additional $1.272 billion in preferred equity interests.
-The capital structure is unusual: only the Revolving Credit Facility and QVC, Inc. Notes are secured, and they are secured solely by the stock of QVC, Inc. — not by any operating-company assets.
+Only the Revolving Credit Facility and QVC, Inc. Notes are secured, and they are secured solely by the stock of QVC, Inc. — not by any operating-company assets.
 The LINTA Notes, issued at intermediate holding company Liberty Interactive LLC ("LINTA"), are entirely unsecured.

 The Revolving Credit Facility ("RCF") had $2.90 billion outstanding plus $235 million in undrawn letters of credit, with a stated maturity of October 27, 2026.
 The October maturity drove the timing of the chapter 11 cases: the Disclosure Statement describes the RCF as the near-term lever forcing a comprehensive solution rather than another liability-management exercise.